 process, and increasing apprehensions and the clearance of cases.

 Within this context, Crime Analysis supports a number of department functions including patrol deployment, special operations, and tactical units, investigations, planning and research, crime prevention, and administrative services (budgeting and program planning). --Steven Gottlieb et al., 1994, "Crime Analysis: From First Report To Final Arrest."

 What Role Does the Crime Analysis Unit Play Within the APD?

-Problem identification and analysis are also at the cornerstone of the Crime Analysis Unit.
+Problem identification and analysis are also at the cornerstone of the Crime Analysis Section.
 Long-term strategic analysis of crime issues and problems are performed by crime analysts to help sector command staff effectively manage, allocate and deploy resources.
 This type of analysis also helps command staff work to identify problem addresses, ‘hot’ products, repeat offenders and crime specific hot spots.